udaysankar01/Simple-SLAM/README.md

    - Shi-Tomasi corner detection

 2. **Feature Matching:**

    - Brute Force Matching
    - Ratio test for cleaning up matches
-   - Ransac with Essential Matrix to remove outlier matches
+   - RANSAC with Essential Matrix to remove outlier matches

+3. **Rotation and Translation Estimation:**
+   - Estimation of rotation and translation from the Essential Matrix.

 ## Installation